Pelvic Floor Changes in Menopause: Why Physio Belongs in Your Plan

 Urinary Incontinence

-Leaking urine with coughing, sneezing, laughing, or exercise (stress urinary incontinence) is the most common pelvic floor complaint in menopausal women.
-It results from a weakening of the pelvic floor muscles and changes to the urethral sphincter that reduce its ability to hold pressure.
+Stress urinary incontinence is the most common pelvic floor complaint in menopausal women.
+It causes urine leakage during coughing, sneezing, laughing, or exercise.
+Weaker pelvic floor muscles and changes to the urethral sphincter reduce its ability to hold pressure.
 A separate pattern — urgency incontinence, where a sudden urge to void leads to leaking before reaching the bathroom — can also develop or worsen during menopause due to changes in bladder irritability.

 Pelvic Organ Prolapse